 What is the Sound of One Heart Dancing?

 A multimedia exploration of improvisational dance.
 Collaboration with Helen Walsh, Jennie Grangel, Eoin Coffey, and Sandra Mogensen.
-This project is possible because of generous support from Alternative Kilkenny Arts, TASK Kilkenny, and a grant from the Arts Council of Ireland and Arts & Disability Ireland.
+This project is possible because of generous support from Alternative Kilkenny Arts, TASK Kilkenny, and a grant from Arts & Disability Ireland.
 Scheduled for exhibition in July-August, 2020.
 Or not.
+Postponed until summer, 2021, pandemic permitting.